Richard Sipe

-Aquinas Walter Richard Sipe (December 11, 1932 – August 8, 2018) was an American Benedictine monk-priest for 18 years (1952–1970 at Saint John's Abbey, Collegeville, Minnesota), a psychotherapist and the author of six books about Catholicism, the clerical sexual abuse in the Catholic Church, and clerical celibacy.
+Aquinas Walter Richard Sipe (December 11, 1932 – August 8, 2018) was an American Benedictine monk-priest for 18 years (1952–1970) at Saint John's Abbey, Collegeville, Minnesota), a psychotherapist and the author of six books about Catholicism, clerical sexual abuse in the Catholic Church, and clerical celibacy.

 Life

 Born in Robbinsdale, Minnesota, Sipe was an American Certified Clinical Mental Health Counselor trained specifically to treat Roman Catholic priests.
 He practiced psychotherapy, "taught on the faculties of Major Catholic Seminaries and colleges, lectured in medical schools, and served as a consultant and expert witness in both civil and criminal cases involving the sexual abuse of minors by Catholic priests".
-During his training and therapies, he conducted a 25-year ethnographic study published in 1990 about the sexual behavior of supposed celibates, in which he found more than half had sexual relationships.
+During his training and therapies, he conducted a 25-year ethnographic study published in 1990 about the sexual behavior of celibates, in which he found more than half had sexual relationships.
 In 1970, after receiving a dispensation from his vows as a priest, Sipe married a former nun, Marianne; they had a son.

 Sipe was a witness in more than 57 lawsuits, testifying on behalf of victims of child sexual abuse by Catholic priests.

 Sipe died on August 8, 2018, of multiple organ failure in La Jolla, California, at age 85.